dishaaagarwal/Gradient-Descend-along-with-its-Variants-Python-Implemenation/README.md

 # Gradient-Descend-along-with-its-Variants Python-Implemenation

-In this Repository I have implemented Gradient Descend along with its other variants in Python.
+In this Repository I have implemented Gradient Descend along with its other variants that are generally used in deep learning in Python.

 ## Table of Content: